hydraulic-software/conveyor/guidebook/docs/index.md

     * Mac `Info.plist` files.
     * Windows manifests.
     * Linux `.desktop` files and package install/uninstall scripts.
+* **No lockin**.
+You can stop using Conveyor at any time.
+    * It makes standard formats and uses standard or open source update frameworks.
+    * To stop using it you can just write the scripts and integrations you'd have written anyway.

 ## Try sample apps that use Conveyor